LCC-CIT/CS297-CourseMaterials/CS297_SuggestionsFor2024.md

 - Summary and evaluation paragraph should include "take-aways", summarize what the team learned from this.

+- Starting week 4 (end of sprint 2), include a link to the site on a web server.

 ## Week 4

-### Publish to web server before spring 2 product review
+### Publish to web server before sprint 2 product review